Building Farm Profit Into the Picture

 - Know how to monitor your plan so that you can correct your course when you start to go off-plan

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.

-Phil Metzger was a conservationist with the National Resource Conservation Service for over 30 years, and has been an instructor and Certified Educator of Holistic Management for 12 years.
+Phil Metzger, former conservationist with the National Resource Conservation Service for over 30 years, and has been an instructor and Certified Educator of Holistic Management for 13 years.

-Erica Frenay coordinates the Northeast Beginning Farmer Project for the Cornell Small Farms Program.
-She has been a Certified Educator of Holistic Management for 10 years, and manages her own growing farm operation, Shelterbelt Farm.
+Erica Frenay, Beginning Farmer Online Course Manager for the Cornell Small Farms Program.
+She has been a Certified Educator of Holistic Management for 12 years, and manages her own growing farm operation, Shelterbelt Farm.